This is located in a state park, so a $10 daily pass or annual pass is required.

 This is a great trail for someone who wants to experience a longer ride for the first time.
 The downhill sections are very fun and doable, and the climbs are reasonable.
+The trails a clearly marked, making it nearly impossible to get lost or turned around.
 It is mostly singletrack and loose gravel in sections, much like Buffalo Creek.

 The southern section of the park (Staunton Ranch Trail

 ) can get rather crowded with hikers, however the trails are pretty wide at these parts.
 Once up in the northern sections, the trails are less crowded, but have gotten busier now that the park has gained a little more popularity.

 This route had been updated as of October 2017 to include all the new multi-use trails in the park.
 This ride can take anywhere from 3-5 hours total for a solid intermediate rider in good shape, depending on how much time you want to spend taking in the sights - which are highly recommended!
 With the combination of rock formations, waterfalls, and mountain views, Staunton offers a very uncharacteristic adventure this close to the front range.

 Bring cash or credit card for access to this state park. $10 for day pass.